nokitakaze/OVPN2AmneziaWG/README.md

 1. Download the [Amnezia VPN client](https://amnezia.org/downloads), which will install all the necessary packages on the prepared server.
 This will be needed later.
-2. Generate AmneziaWG file configuration (described below)
+2. Generate AmneziaWG or XRay file configuration (described below)
 3. Create the future container with git (described below)
 4. Run `install.sh` on your host machine
-5. Fix `docker-compose.yml` (described below)
+5. Edit `docker-compose.yml` (described below)
 6. Start your container (described below)
 7. Generate OVPN-files (described below)